HDTian/TVMR/README.md

 MPCMRres<-MPCMR_GMM( Gmatrix=my_Gmatrix, res=my_res ,Yvector=my_Yvector)
 ```

-### Overlapping (or two-sample) individual data
+### Overlapping individual data
-If your individual outcome data is in overlap-sample or two-sample with `Dat` and assume the ID vector for the exposure and outcome data are `ID_X` and `ID_Y`, prepare the following variables:
+If your individual outcome data is in overlap-sample with `Dat` and assume the ID vector for the exposure and outcome data are `ID_X` and `ID_Y`, prepare the following variables:
 * the matrix of genetic variants for the exposure: `my_Gmatrix`;
 * the matrix of genetic variants for the outcome: `my_Gymatrix`;
 * the vector of outcome: `my_Yvector`;